lemlac/mulem/docs/reference.md

 The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to separate a subject and expression when a keyword block is inlined.

+**Any variables created in the subject field shadow any variables in the parent scope.** This prevents accidental mutations and unintended side-effects.

 #### `pass`

 The keyword `pass` can be put into any block to leave it empty.
 Not indenting after a block is considered a syntax error, so this is required in certain circumstances.
 However, this might result in a compile-time error when the block is expected to return a value.
 A function with `pass` in its body infers a return type of `Void`.